LeoKuhorev/cookie-stand-python/README.md

 `user/login/` - login page, allows a user to log in;
 `user/profile/` - profile page, allows a user to view and edit their profile information (login required);
 `user/logout/` - logout page, is shown when a user it logged out (login required);
+`sales/` - sales page, shows the sales data information and historical data for the last two years (login required);
 `admin/` - site admin page;